one-data-cookie/one-data-cookie.github.io/_notes/data-coding/Learn Git.md

 - For further getting a better grasp on some terms, it's worth going through [this one](https://xosh.org/explain-git-in-simple-words/).
 - When it's time to start playing around on some examples, [this interactive website](https://learngitbranching.js.org/) is the perfect place for it.
 - If it still doesn't make sense, maybe a [visual tutorial](https://agripongit.vincenttunru.com/) good be the way to go?
-- Before pushing a first commit, it might be a good idea to find out how to write a [good commit message](https://juffalow.com/other/write-good-git-commit-message).
+- Before pushing a first commit, it might be a good idea to find out how to write a [good commit message](https://cbea.ms/git-commit/).
+Like [this one](https://dhwthompson.com/2019/my-favourite-git-commit), for example.
 - If there is still anything unclear, [Git docs/book](https://git-scm.com/book/en/v2) will almost certainly have an answer.
 - In case you wish to discover more commands that you might encounter and you are a visual learner [this Visual Git Reference](http://marklodato.github.io/visual-git-guide/index-en.html)might be of interest to you.
 - Still confused about some terms and hungry for some more (sometimes a bit technical) explanation, try [How to explain git in simple words?](https://xosh.org/explain-git-in-simple-words/).